Complaints and Discipline

 Frequently Asked Questions

-What is the obligation of members to participate?
+What is the obligation of Regulated Members to participate?

-Pursuant to the Health Professions Act (HPA) regulated members of a regulatory body must comply with all requests to participate in investigations and/or hearings.
+Pursuant to the Health Professions Act (HPA) Regulated Members of a regulatory body must comply with all requests to participate in investigations and/or hearings.
 The HPA defines unprofessional conduct in part as “the failure or refusal to comply with a request of or co-operate with an investigator” and “failure or refusal to comply with a notice to attend or a notice to produce under Part 4”.
-Participation in investigations and/or hearings is a professional obligation of all regulated members regardless of whether their conduct is the subject of the investigation, and failure or refusal to participate is in contravention of the MLT Standards of Practice and Code of Ethics.
-Furthermore, the HPA includes another definition of unprofessional conduct as “contravention of this Act, a code of ethics or standards of practice”.
+Participation in investigations and/or hearings is a professional obligation of all Regulated Members regardless of whether their conduct is the subject of the investigation, and failure or refusal to participate is in contravention of the MLT Standards of Practice and Code of Ethics.
+Furthermore, the HPA includes unprofessional conduct as “contravention of this Act, a code of ethics or standards of practice”.

-What kind of tasks/work do they need to be prepared for with respect to participation of hearings?
+What kind of tasks/work do witnesses need to be prepared for with respect to participation of hearings?

-In preparation of a hearing, witnesses will be contacted by the CMLTA's legal counsel and briefed on the CMLTA’s anticipated line of questioning during the initial examination.
-CMLTA legal counsel will also provide the member with a copy of their statement obtained during the investigation to refresh their memory as usually a significant period of time has elapsed.
-The CMLTA prefers to enter the investigator’s report as an exhibit at the hearing, but sometimes cannot obtain consent from member’s legal counsel to do so.
-CMLTA legal counsel will instruct a witness to recall any relevant events and/or documents pertaining to the alleged misconduct of the member in question.
-A witness should comment on all information regarding the case involving the member including information which ultimately supports employer’s rationale for termination or suspension of the affected member.
+In preparation of a hearing, witnesses will be contacted by the CMLTA’s legal counsel and briefed on the CMLTA’s anticipated line of questioning during the initial examination.
+CMLTA legal counsel will also provide the individual with a copy of their statement obtained during the investigation to refresh their memory as usually a significant period of time has elapsed.
+The CMLTA prefers to enter the investigator’s report as an exhibit at the hearing, but sometimes cannot obtain consent from the Regulated Member’s legal counsel to do so.
+CMLTA legal counsel will instruct a witness to recall any relevant events and/or documents pertaining to the alleged misconduct of the Regulated Member in question.
+A witness should comment on all information regarding the case involving the Regulated Member including information which ultimately supports the employer’s rationale for termination or suspension of the affected Regulated Member.

-At the hearing itself, legal counsel for the member or the member themselves, if they have not hired a lawyer, are given an opportunity for cross-examination of a witness.
+At the hearing itself, the Regulated Member or legal counsel for the Regulated Member are given an opportunity for cross-examination of a witness.
 The CMLTA can do their best to anticipate this line of questioning, but is not privy to this information.
 The CMLTA is also given the opportunity for re-direct questioning of a CMLTA witness based on information from the cross-examination.

 What expenses does the CMLTA pay for?